Section Principal Bassoon – Queensland Symphony Orchestra;

 Education: University of Western Australia; Hochschule für Musik

-She completed a Bachelor of Music degree with First Class Honours from the University of Western Australia where she studied with Peter Moore.
-In 1999, Nicole studied with Matthew Wilkie at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main, made possible by a German Government Scholarship.
-Whilst overseas Nicole had the good fortune of regularly performing and touring with Ensemble Modern, the Deutscher Kammer Philharmonie and the Chamber Orchestra of Europe.
+Later, in 1999, Nicole studied with the highly respected Matthew Wilkie at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main, made possible by a German Government Scholarship.
+Whilst overseas, Nicole regularly performed and toured with the Ensemble Modern, Deutscher Kammer Philharmonie and Chamber Orchestra of Europe.

-Before obtaining her position in QSO, Nicole freelanced extensively, gaining an immense amount of experience playing with all the major orchestras in Australia; Sydney Symphony Orchestra, Melbourne Symphony Orchestra, Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra, Queensland Philharmonic Orchestra, Opera Australia and the Australian Chamber Orchestra.
+Since flying back to Australia, Nicole has held the position of Section Principal Bassoon with the Queensland Symphony Orchestra (QSO) since 2002.
+Throughout her wonderful career, Nicole has freelanced with many of Australia’s major orchestras, including Sydney Symphony Orchestra, Melbourne Symphony Orchestra, Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra, Queensland Philharmonic Orchestra, Opera Australia and the Australian Chamber Orchestra.

 Besides teaching and chamber music, Nicole is passionate about baking, indoor plants and her chickens.